 How Multimodal Transportation Differs from Intermodal Transportation

 In modern supply chains, speed, reliability, and transparency of delivery are of utmost importance.
 Businesses constantly face rising freight costs, changes in customs rules, and other transformations.
 As a result, interest in combined approaches in logistics — multimodal and intermodal transportation — is growing.
 Understanding the difference between them helps companies optimize costs, reduce risks, and increase supply flexibility.
-The experienced logistics operator Ekol Ukraine helps clients every day to choose the most effective way to deliver goods across Europe and the world, taking into account the specifics of each project.
+The experienced logistics operator Ekol helps clients every day to choose the most effective way to deliver goods across Europe and the world, taking into account the specifics of each project.

 What is multimodal transportation